Work samples

 Book 1: I Like You More Than My Phone (2023)

-Join Danny Joe and his puppet pals as they explore how we use our phones to capture and communicate big thoughts, ideas and feelings.
+Join me and my puppet pals as we explore how we use our phones to capture and communicate big thoughts, ideas and feelings.
 Danny Joe reassures children with an essential message in our digital age: people are more important than our tools for communication.
 This book is also a helpful tool for grownups to reinforce that message with their children when read aloud.
 "I really like my phone, but always remember that I love you."

 Book 2: Sticks, Stones, and Smartphones (2025)

-Both books are written by Danny Joe LaBrecque and illustrated by Eric Scales, and are published and distributed by Danny Joe's Tree House.
+Both books are written by Danny Joe LaBrecque (me) and illustrated by Eric Scales, and are published and distributed by Danny Joe's Tree House.
 I Like You More Than My Phone is available for purchase as a children's board book.
 Sticks, Stones, and Smartphones has been printed as a soft-cover version for distribution to participating Judy Center preschool students.
-Danny plans to raise funds to print the board book edition of Sticks, Stones, and Smartphones in 2026.
+I plan to raise funds to print the board book edition of Sticks, Stones, and Smartphones in 2026.

 • DJTH episode, featuring I Like You More Than My Phone book